Menu

 1. Growing Adoption:

-• Montessori methods have been formally adopted by many LTC and memory care residences across the U.S. and Canada.
+• Montessori methods have been formally adopted by many LTC and memory care residences across the U.S. and Canada is moving in that direction.

 • Examples are Schlegel Villages in Ontario, Manoir Soleil in Quebec, Baycrest, and many U.S. sites using Montessori Inspired Lifestyle®.